Orbital propellant depot: History and plans

-USA
+United States

 Propellant depots were proposed as part of the Space Transportation System (along with nuclear "tugs" to take payloads from LEO to other destinations) in the mid-1960s.

 In October 2009, the U.S. Air Force and United Launch Alliance (ULA) performed an experimental on-orbit demonstration on a modified Centaur upper stage on the DMSP-18 launch to improve "understanding of propellant settling and slosh, pressure control, RL10 chilldown and RL10 two-phase shutdown operations".
 "The light weight of DMSP-18 allowed 12000 lbs of remaining liquid O_{2} and liquid H_{2} propellant, 28% of Centaur's capacity," for the on-orbit demonstrations.
 The post-spacecraft mission extension ran 2.4 hours before executing the deorbit burn.

 NASA's Launch Services Program is working on an ongoing slosh fluid dynamics experiments with partners called CRYOTE.
 As of 2010, ULA is also planning additional in-space laboratory experiments to further develop cryogenic fluid management technologies using the Centaur upper stage after primary payload separation.
 Named CRYOTE, or CRYogenic Orbital TEstbed, it will be a testbed for demonstrating a number of technologies needed for cryogenic propellant depots, with several small-scale demonstrations planned for 2012–2014.
 As of August 2011, ULA said this mission could launch as soon as 2012 if funded.
 The ULA CRYOTE small-scale demonstrations are intended to lead to a ULA large-scale cryo-sat flagship technology demonstration in 2015.

 The Future In-Space Operations (FISO) Working Group, a consortium of participants from NASA, industry and academia, discussed propellant depot concepts and plans on several occasions in 2010, with presentations of optimal depot locations for human space exploration beyond low Earth orbit, a proposed simpler (single vehicle) first-generation propellant depot and six important propellant-depot-related technologies for reusable cislunar transportation.

 NASA also has plans to mature techniques for enabling and enhancing space flights that use propellant depots in the "CRYOGENIC Propellant Storage And Transfer (CRYOSTAT) Mission".
 The CRYOSTAT vehicle was expected to be launched to LEO in 2015.

 The CRYOSTAT architecture comprises technologies in the following categories: